XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

 > Items update_or_create_items(xero_tenant_id, items, opts)

-Allows you to update or create one or more items
+Updates or creates one or more items

 ### Example